 In order to create a Windows Firewall Rule, the first step is that you need to open the Windows Firewall along with Advanced Security.
 For doing so navigate the Control Panel, select Windows Firewall.
 There, in that window click to the link of Advanced Settings that is there on the left.

 In the left navigation lane, click the link Outbound Rules.
-Doing this you will get to see all the existing Firewall rules that are there in the middle pane.
+By doing this you will get to see all the existing Firewall rules that are there in the middle pane.
 Do not get surprised as it is overpopulated with dozens of windows generated entries.

-Now, in the far right pane, you have to click to New Rule in order to create a new rule.
+Now, in the far right pane, you have to click on New Rule in order to create a new rule.
 It is for the purpose of outbound traffic.